Judygh/Sprint-Challenge--JavaScript/README.md

  Global binding, Implicit binding, New binding, Explicit binding.

-5. Why do we need super() in an extended class? essentially lets JavaScript know what a fish is so that it can create a this context for trout that includes everything from fish,
+5. Why do we need super() in an extended class? essentially lets JavaScript know what a fish is so that it can create a this context for trout that includes everything from fish.

 ## Project Set up